jackyhuynh/JavaClientServerDemo/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development enviroment running
+A step by step series of examples that tell you how to get a development enviroment running.
 Download and Install Java (Java Runtime Enviroment or Java Virtual Machine)
 * [Java for Windows](https://java.com/en/download/) - we should download and install JVM before the Eclipse IDE Download and Install Eclipse IDE